-- Inbound logistics: Ensure when your packaging, products and/or raw materials are shipped by your suppliers they are packaged in the most efficient way to minimise freight and pallet storage costs.
+- Inbound logistics: Ensure when your packaging, products and/or raw materials are shipped by your suppliers they are packaged in the most efficient way to minimise freight forwarding and pallet storage costs.

 - Picking and sorting orders: There are four key areas to picking and packing - If you combine picking and packing processes (discrete order picking), consider investing in wheeled picking and packing tables to help you move packaging from one location to another.

 - Packing shipments: Placing your best selling items closest to your packing stations and storing items that regularly sell together will help you maximise your packaging speed and efficiency.